 As a trader of options on the Chicago Board of Options Exchange (CBOE) for over 10 years, I witnessed and heard many unbelievable trading stories.
-There were stories of traders risking too much and losing everything, and traders retiring by the age of 25 having made their fortune though skill or luck.
+There were stories of traders risking too much and losing everything, and traders retiring by the age of 25 having made their fortune through skill or luck.
+But the greatest options trade I ever saw happened during the market crash of 1987.

 Clearly the trading floor is not for the faint of heart.
 However, for those that excel in the fast-paced world of trading, there’s no better place in the world than the CBOE.